CarlSargunar/Aspire-Demo/1. Aspire App/Readme.md

 - OpenTelemetry.Instrumentation.Http
 - OpenTelemetry.Instrumentation.Runtime

-Start the app with known environment variables (stored in appsettings.json):
+Start the app with known environment variables (stored in appsettings.json - this is taken from Docker):
- - OTEL_EXPORTER_OTLP_PROTOCOL with a value of grpc.

  - OTEL_EXPORTER_OTLP_ENDPOINT with a value of http://localhost:4317.

 ## References